Modulo Bio

 Grant in 2021

-NeuroVision Imaging LLC, established in 2010 and based in Sacramento, California, specializes in developing digital imaging and diagnostic solutions for Alzheimer's disease and eye care markets.
-The company's core focus is the development of diagnostic tests and biomarkers for the early detection and monitoring of amyloid pathology related to Alzheimer's disease.
-NeuroVision has pioneered a retinal imaging technology that uses low-cost, non-invasive eye imaging to measure retinal autofluorescence, aiming to assess the accumulation of amyloid-beta plaque in the brain.
-Additionally, the company offers data aggregation services, analysis, biostatistics, and machine learning algorithms to analyze large repositories of images and other biomarker data, furthering the understanding and prediction capabilities for neurodegenerative diseases.
-NeuroVision serves clients in the United States and internationally.
+NeuroVision Imaging is a neuroscience company that develops diagnostic tests and biomarkers for early detection and monitoring of amyloid pathology related to Alzheimer’s disease.
+It has developed a retinal imaging technology that is low-cost, non-invasive, and capable of measuring retinal autofluorescence to assess amyloid-beta plaque accumulation in the brain, enabling physicians to diagnose Alzheimer’s disease more efficiently.
+The company also provides data aggregation, analysis, biostatistics, and machine learning applications to large repositories of images and biomarker data to advance understanding and prediction of neurodegenerative diseases.
+It serves customers in the United States and internationally and was founded in 2010, with its headquarters in Sacramento, California.

 C. Light Technologies